 |17.||Canon 1Ds||optical||Y||2.0 / 120||fixed||n||1/8000s||3.0/s||n||n|

 |Notes: *) Information refers to the mechanical shutter, unless the camera only has an electronic one.|

 One feature that is present on the 1D, but is missing on the T6i is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The T6i has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1D does not have a selfie-screen.

 The 1D writes its imaging data to Compact Flash cards, while the T6i uses SDXC cards.
-The 1D features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the T6i only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D and Canon EOS Rebel T6i and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |2.||Canon T6i||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 |5.||Canon T7i||Y||stereo / mono||Y||-||mini||2.0||Y||Y||Y|